Microwave One-way Transparency by Large Synthetic Motion of Magnetochiral Polaritons in Metamolecules

-Extracted effective polarizability tensor of the $y$-axis-oriented metamolecule at 400 mT are shown in Figs. S4(a)-S4(d) in the Supplemental Material \cite{SM}.
-In Fig. S4(a), $\alpha_{yy}^{\rm ee} \omega Z_0$ (red) shows electric dipole resonance at 9.3 GHz and 12.2 GHz, while $\alpha_{xx}^{\rm mm} \omega Z_0^{-1}$ (blue) exhibits no magnetic dipole mode.
-In the $y$-axis-oriented metamolecule, AC electric fields in the $y$-direction, $E_y$, of TE$_{10}$ mode of microwaves in the waveguide excite electric dipole resonance $p_y$ in the Cu chiral meta-atom.
-The electric dipole mode $p_y$ induces large AC current in the Cu chiral meta-atom by the the Amp\`{e}re's circuital law, resulting in magnetic dipole mode $m_y$ in the $y$-direction.
-This corresponds to chiral-type bianisotropy, in which $p_y$ is converted to $m_y$ (vice versa), in the chiral meta-atom.
-Indeed, as represented by $\alpha_{yy}^{\rm me} \omega$ (yellow) in Fig. S4(b), the chiral-type bianisotropy is observed at 9.3 and 12.2 GHz.
+Figures \ref{fig:xy-ept}(a)-\ref{fig:xy-ept}(d) present extracted effective polarizability tensors of the $y$-axis-oriented metamolecule at 400 mT.
+Solid and dotted lines correspond to the real and imaginary parts, respectively.
+In Fig. \ref{fig:xy-ept}(a), $\alpha_{yy}^{\rm ee} \omega Z_0$ (red) corresponding to the diagonal part of electric susceptibility shows electric dipole resonance at 9.3 GHz and 12.2 GHz.
+Contrastingly, $\alpha_{xx}^{\rm mm} \omega Z_0^{-1}$ (blue) corresponding to the diagonal part of magnetic susceptibility exhibits no magnetic dipole mode.
+This is consistent with the fact that as AC electric fields in the $y$-direction, $E_y$, of TE$_{10}$ mode of microwaves in the waveguide excite electric dipole resonance $p_y$ in the Cu chiral meta-atom, i.e., chiral resonance.
+The chiral resonance $p_y$ induces large AC current in the Cu chiral meta-atom by the the Amp\`{e}re's circuital law, resulting in magnetic dipole mode $m_y$ in the $y$-direction.
+This corresponds to chiral-type bianisotropy, in which $p_y$ is converted to $m_y$ (vice versa), by chirality.
+Indeed, as represented by $\alpha_{yy}^{\rm me} \omega$ (gold) and and $\alpha_{xx}^{\rm em} \omega$ (cyan) in Fig. \ref{fig:xy-ept}(b), the chiral-type bianisotropy is observed at 9.3 and 12.2 GHz.

-The magnetic dipole mode $m_y$ is rotated around $\mu_{0} H_{\rm ext}$ due to magnetization precession in the YIG magnetic meta-atom known as MO effects.
-As in Fig. S4(c), MO effects represented by off-diagonal part of magnetic susceptibility as $\alpha_{yx}^{\rm mm} \omega Z_0^{-1}$ (pink) are observed at 9.3 and 12.2 GHz.
-In this way, $p_y$ in the $y$-direction causes $m_x$ in the $x$-direction; here we obtain electromagnetic interaction $\alpha^{\rm me}$, which is defined by $m_x = \alpha_{xy}^{\rm me} E_y$ and assigned to the moving-type bianisotropy, i.e., the synthetic motion of MChPs, by the combination of the chiral-type bianisotropy and MO effects.
-In Fig. S4(d), the moving-type bianisotropy of MChPs represented by $\alpha_{yx}^{\rm em} \omega$ (green) and $\alpha_{xy}^{\rm me} \omega$ (purple) is observed.
-The large synthetic motion of MChPs results in one-way transparency demonstrated in Fig. \ref{fig:2dplot}(b).
+The converted magnetic dipole mode $m_y$ is rotated around $\mu_{0} H_{\rm ext}$ along to the $z$-direction (MO effects) due to magnetization precession in the YIG magnetic meta-atom.
+Figure \ref{fig:xy-ept}(c) presents the off-diagonal part of electric susceptibility, $\alpha_{xy}^{\rm ee} \omega Z_0$ (black), and of magnetic susceptibility, $\alpha_{yx}^{\rm mm} \omega Z_0^{-1}$ (pink).
+As in Fig. \ref{fig:xy-ept}(c), MO effects represented by magnetic $\alpha_{yx}^{\rm mm} \omega Z_0^{-1}$ are observed at 9.3 and 12.2 GHz.
+In this way, $p_y$ in the $y$-direction causes $m_x$ in the $x$-direction; here we obtain ME coupling $\alpha^{\rm me}$, which is defined by $m_x = \alpha_{xy}^{\rm me} E_y$ and assigned to the moving-type bianisotropy, i.e., the synthetic motion.
+Indeed in Fig. \ref{fig:xy-ept}(d), the large moving-type bianisotropy represented by $\alpha_{yx}^{\rm em} \omega$ (green) and $\alpha_{xy}^{\rm me} \omega$ (purple) is observed.
+The large synthetic motion of MChPs results in one-way transparency demonstrated in Figs. \ref{fig:s21s12} and \ref{fig:2dplot}(b).